Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable agriculture and environmentally responsible farming.

-Requirements: Farms must follow science-based sustainability standards, including integrated pest management, soil and water conservation, biodiversity protection, and chemical reduction.
+What are the Requirements: Farms must follow science-based sustainability standards, including integrated pest management, soil and water conservation, biodiversity protection, and chemical reduction.
 Third-party audits verify compliance.

-Description: Protected Harvest certifies farms that use environmentally responsible practices to reduce chemical impact, conserve resources, and promote sustainable agriculture.
+What does it mean: Protected Harvest certifies farms that use environmentally responsible practices to reduce chemical impact, conserve resources, and promote sustainable agriculture.

 Link: Protected Harvest